Dimensional transmutation from non-Hermiticity

 Here, no assumption is made about the boundary conditions, and the assertion is that $E_\text{2D}(z_x,z_y)$ yields the correct eigenenergies given appropriate forms of $z_x,z_y$.

-To correctly obtain the effective BZ from $E_\text{2D}(z_x,z_y)$, we would need to treat the effects of both $x$ and $y$-OBCs on equal footing.
-This can be achieved by implementing the two OBCs one at a time, by considering the other momentum as a parameter.
+To correctly obtain the effective BZ from $E_\text{2D}(z_x,z_y)$, we would need to treat the effects of both $x$ and $y$-OBCs on equal footing, such the order of opening up OBCs in different directions do not matter, as physically expected.
+This can be achieved by alternately implementing the two OBCs one at a time, by considering the other momentum as a parameter.
 Given a quasi-1D energy function $E_\text{1D}(z)$, we determine the effective BZ by finding a complex effective momentum function $-i\log z(k)$, $k\in [0,2\pi)$, such that every energy eigenvalue $E=E_\text{1D}(z(k))$ corresponds to at least two different $k$ solutions with identical $|z(k)|$~\cite{Lee2019anatomy,yokomizo2019non}.
 In a trivial case without non-Hermitian pumping, we simply have $z(k)=e^{ik}$, such that the effective and original BZs coincide.
-For $E_\text{1D}(z)=Az^{p}+Bz^{-q}$ corresponding to left(right) hoppings over $p$ ($q$) sites, we have~\cite{suppmat}
+For $E_\text{1D}(z)=Az^{p}+Bz^{-q}$ corresponding to left(right) hoppings over $p$ ($q$) sites, we have from Sect.
+I of~\cite{suppmat}